arpanbiswas52/ST-541Poject/README.md

 operations of large data in vectors and matrices, using `rowMeans()`, `colMeans()` etc., building several small functions to avoid redundant execution of codes multiple times, avoiding loops in large simulations.
-However, we had to use loops in calculating some quantities like Storage in each days (timesteps) since we need to know the value of storage at pervious day to calculate the storage at the current day.
+However, I had to use loops in calculating some quantities like Storage in each days (timesteps) since I need to know the value of storage at pervious day to calculate the storage at the current day.
 Therefore calculating the value of storage of 14 days together was not possible using operations in vectors.
-However, this will not significantly increase the runtime as we need to calculate for 14 days only (14 iterations).
+However, this will not significantly increase the runtime as I need to calculate for 14 days only (14 iterations).

 # Manual to execute the model